Tips and review: diy heart stamps tested

 Here are the test results presented with pros and cons for each method.
 I have also rated each stamp on scale of 1 to 5 based on how easy they were to make and use.

 First split the potato in half with a sharp kitchen knife.
 Make sure you cut straight through.
 The surface that you use for stamping should be even to get good stamps on your project.
-To easily carve the potato I used a and the same kitchen knife to cut around the heart shape to remove the excess.
+To easily carve the potato I used a small heart shaped cookie cutter and the same kitchen knife to cut around the heart shape to remove the excess.

 I rate the potato 4.5 out of 5.